 June 2015 update – Princeton Hydro staff did some replanting on the floating wetland islands on June 23 since the plants did not winter over due to the harsh conditions during the winter season.
 They also installed a different type of fencing to keep water fowl from feeding on the plants.
 The islands will continue to be closely monitored.

-ANJEC Report, Winter 2014: Floating wetlands islands to improve water quality at Lake Hopatcong
+Article: ANJEC Report -Winter 2015 – Floating wetlands islands to improve water quality at Lake Hopatcong